think-root/.github/profile/README.md

 - [content-alchemist](https://github.com/think-root/content-alchemist) – a sort of API server that helps generate nice descriptions for GitHub repositories.
 It also includes a database.
 - [content-maestro](https://github.com/think-root/content-maestro) – a tool that skillfully juggles content like a maestro.
 Simply put, it sends requests to various integrations with text (and sometimes images).
+- [content-sentinel](https://github.com/think-root/content-sentinel) - a dashboard that provides insights and oversight for content operations, helping track, manage, and analyze content.

 ### Integrations